 - Waterproof, velvet suede upper that’s both practical and stylish

-- 7-layer removable inner liner boot system has fantastic insulating layers to keep your feet warm.
-The system provides an enhanced fit while moisture wicking and thermal layers release moisture and keep in heat while reducing the overall weight of the boots
+Specific features: 7-layer removable inner liner boot system has fantastic insulating layers to keep your feet warm, enhanced fit, moisture wicking, thermal layers release moisture and keep the heat in

 - Waterproof suede leather upper means there’s a balance between function and fashion

 - D-Ring front lace fastening system for easy putting on and taking off